 The control panel contains a built in siren driver which is selected within question number 07 of the programming sequence.
 If the siren driver is selected then the programmed sounds will be generated for fire and burglary conditions.
-If programmed as a bell output then the total output power available for sounding devices is 1.5 amps (1 Amp for UL installations) at 13.8VDC.
+If programmed as a bell output then the total output power available for sounding devices is 1 amp (750mA for UL installations) at 11-12.2V.
+In UL installations. you must use an FBI model 671 speaker and it must be mounted indoors.
+Also, the bell output configuration (non-siren) shall not be used in UL installations.
 These terminals will deliver CONSTANT output on BURGLARY, AUDIBLE PANIC and BELL TEST.
 On a FIRE condition, a PULSED output will be generated.
 There are separate bell cutoff times programmable for Burglary and Fire conditions within the programming sequence.

-REGULATED POWER (13.8VDC):
+REGULATED POWER (12.2-12.7VDC):

-The total regulated output power for motion detectors and other external devices is 500mA at 13.8VDC, with less than 100 mVPP ripple.
+The total regulated output power for motion detectors and other external devices is 500 mA (200mA for UL installations) at 13.8VDC, with less than 100 mVPP ripple.

 The total regulated output capacity of the control system includes the power available from these terminals as well as the power used by the keypads and smoke detectors.
 Therefore, to determine the total power available from these terminals subtract the power consumed by the keypads and smoke detectors.

-SMOKE DETECTOR POWER:
+SMOKE DETECTOR POWER: (9.5-12.2V)

 This system will accept 12VDC four(4) wire smoke detectors only.
-Approximately 50mA of current is available at these terminals for powering all detectors and an E.O.L. relay FBII model 620.
+Approximately 50mA of current is available at these terminals for powering all detectors and an E.O.L. relay FBI model 620.
 For UL installations see wiring diagram for hookup.
-Due to the different power requirements of smoke detectors, the system may only support 2 or 3 smoke detectors.
+Due to the different power requirements of smoke detectors, the system may only support one smoke detector.

 These terminals adhere to the fire verification and reset logic which is explained in the Zone types section of this manual.
-Manual reset of smoke detector power can be accomplished by entry of any valid user code after clearing alarm memory.

-7 & 8 (-) Zone 1 (Optional 2.2K EOL resistor) [Default = DELAY] 8(-) & 9 Zone 2 (Optional 2.2K EOL resistor) [Default = INTERIOR] 10 & 11(-) Zone 3 (Optional 2.2K EOL resistor) [Default = PERIMETER] 11(-) & 12 Zone 4 (Optional 2.2K EOL resistor) [Default = PERIMETER] 13 & 14(-) Zone 5 (Optional 2.2K EOL resistor) [Default = PERIMETER] 14(-) & 15 Zone 6 (Optional 2.2K EOL resistor) [Default = PERIMETER] 16 & 17 (-) Zone 7 (Optional 2.2K EOL resistor) [Default = PERIMETER] 17(-) & 18 Zone 8 (Optional 2.2K EOL resistor) [Default = FIRE] 19 & 20(-) Zone 9 (Optional 2.2K EOL resistor) [Default = PERIMETER] 20(-) & 21 Zone 10 (Optional 2.2K EOL resistor) [Default = PERIMETER] 22 & 23(-) Zone 11 (Optional 2.2K EOL resistor) [Default = PERIMETER] 23(-) & 24 Zone 12 (Optional 2.2K EOL resistor) [Default = PERIMETER]
+Manual reset of smoke detector power can be accomplished by entry of any valid user code after clearing alarm memory memory.
+7 & 8 (-) Zone 1 (Optional 2.2K EOL resistor) [Default = DELAY] 8(-) & 9 Zone 2 (Optional 2.2K EOL resistor) [Default = INTERIOR] 10 & 11(-) Zone 3 (Optional 2.2K EOL resistor) [Default = PERIMETER] 11(-) & 12 Zone 4 (Optional 2.2K EOL resistor) [Default = PERIMETER] 13 & 14(-) Zone 5 (Optional 2.2K EOL resistor) [Default = PERIMETER] 14(-) & 15 Zone 6 (Optional 2.2K EOL resistor) [Default = PERIMETER] 16 & 17 (-) Zone 7 (Optional 2.2K EOL resistor) [Default = PERIMETER] 17(-) & 18 Zone 8 (Optional 2.2K EOL resistor) [Default = FIRE] 19 & 20(-) Zone 9 (Optional 2.2K EOL resistor) [Default = PERIMETER] 20(-) & 21 Zone 10 (Optional 2.2K EQL resistor) [Default = PERIMETER] 22 & 23(-) Zone 11 (Optional 2.2K EOL resistor) [Default = PERIMETER] 23(-) & 24 Zone 12 (Optional 2.2K EOL resistor) [Default = PERIMETER]